ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 - Setting an address larger than the 10-bit supported maximum.
 - Setting a frequency outside the supported range given by `i2c_get_capabilities`
 - Using the device in a multimaster configuration when `supports_multimaster_mode` is false.
-- Setting the timeout outside the supported range given by `i2c_get_capabilities`.
 - Specifying an invalid address when calling any `read` or `write` functions.
 - Setting the length of the transfer or receive buffers to larger than the buffers are.
 - Passing an invalid pointer as `handler` to `i2c_transfer_async`.